linghengqian/graalvm-trace-metadata-smoketest/README.md

 - In Windows 11, Jetbrains IntelliJ IDEA Ultimate installed by Jetbrains Toolbox AppImage under WSLg.
 - Note, when executing unit tests implemented by GraalVM Truffle, be sure to additionally use `sdk use java 17.0.6-ms`
+- Maybe you need to execute `su root` to switch to the root user to install grape, because it needs to write files to `/usr/local/bin`.

 ```shell
 cd /tmp